seraiscool/ML4641/README.md

 ![heat_map](https://user-images.githubusercontent.com/29692528/201534698-3597bb02-c3ac-4024-a149-d3c7139454b2.png)

+Another 2-D heatmap is to represent the numerics behind type 1 and type 2 of each Pokemon are.
+It is used to evaluate if there is a correlation behind if one type 1 correlates to more of a certain type 2.
+It gave more information that many Pokemon in the dataset don’t actually have a Type 2, as decribed by the heatmap below.

 ## Methods
 Our team used KNN as a supervised machine learning method, with the implementation coming from the sklearn library.
 The data was first split into training and testing sets, with 25% of the data set aside for testing.
 Since some (but not all) Pokemon have primary and secondary types, just the primary type was used for KNN.
 After the types were encoded, KNN was fit to the dataset, with the number of neighbors being 7.
 	To further justify the number of components used in for PCA, image compression was performed on samples from the datasets to visualize the image quality for varying numbers of components.
 It was observed that at one component only the colors clearly remain and at eighty components the image quality is very good.
 As such, a component number around eighty would be well suited for PCA.